Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 • Assess its potential impact on the financial services landscape.

-Based on this comprehensive evaluation, ASIC decides if further documentation is required to ensure the applicant can meet their obligations as an AFS licensee and maintain ongoing compliance.
+Based on this evaluation, ASIC decided if further documentation was required to ensure the applicant could meet their obligations as an AFS licensee.

 The Purpose of Additional Proofs: What ASIC Seeks to Verify